fprimeau/QUODcarb/README.md

 - Capitalization DOES matter, please be careful to capitalize or use lower case exactly as in the examples.
 	- Example: obs.m(1).ph ≠ obs.m(1).pH
 - As with CO2SYS, QUODcarb requires two separate CO2-system measurements.
-The five possible inputs include: (input at least two)
+The possible inputs include: (input at least two)
 	- `obs.TC` (± `obs.eTC`)
 	- `obs.TA` (± `obs.eTA`)
 	- `obs.tp(1).ph` (± `obs.tp(1).eph`)